harishgarg2508/Notes-App/README.md

-# Notes Hub
+# Notes App

-Notes Hub is a React app that allows you to create, edit, and delete notes with ease.
+Notes App is a React app that allows you to create, edit, and delete notes with ease.
 Notes Hub is a simple and elegant solution for managing your notes in one place.

 ## Features